-We are creating a safe haven for those pets - Pet Refuge - which will be New Zealand's first shelter dedicated to caring for animals escaping family violence.
+We've created a safe haven for those pets - Pet Refuge - which is New Zealand's first shelter dedicated to caring for animals escaping family violence.

-We've partnered with the wonderful team at Women's Refuge New Zealand New Zealand, and while they help women recover, we'll look after their pets.
+We partnered with the wonderful team at Women's Refuge New Zealand, and while they help women recover, we'll look after their pets.
 We're lucky to have the expertise of the RSPCA NSW too - in Australia they've been running a similar scheme for years.

-It's taken four years' of work, but soon we'll have the shell of a shelter - thanks to the Trillian Trust, the Lindsay Foundation, and our build and design partner Signature Homes
+It's taken four years' of work, but now we have a fully operational shelter - thanks to the Trillian Trust, the Lindsay Foundation, and our build and design partner Signature Homes.